ibm-ecosystem-engineering/Watson-NLP/ML/Entities-Keywords-Extraction/Entities-extraction-tutorial.md

 IBM Watson NLP is a standard embeddable AI library that is designed to tie together the pieces of IBM Natural Language Processing.
 It provides a standard base natural language processing layer along with a single integrated roadmap, a common architecture, and a common code stack designed for widespread adoption across IBM products.

-IBM Watson NLP now provides the ability to automatically extract entities, keywords and phrases using pre-trained models Out of the box.
+IBM Watson NLP now provides the ability to automatically extract entities, keywords and phrases using pretrained models Out of the box.

 This tutorial explains the fundamentals of IBM Watson NLP and walks you through the process of extracting entities, keywords and phrases.